tech-enigmas/tech-enigmas/README.md

 ### What are the key strengths of each person on the team?

-Emily - Backend building servers and databases. ~~Godlike CSS Skills.~~ Josh - Awesome support, teamplayer, hype-train Christina - Top tier organization and communication skills, detail oriented and debugging skills
+Emily - Backend building servers and databases. ~~Godlike CSS Skills.~~ Josh - Talking through algorithms, good understanding of concepts.
+Awesome support, teamplayer, hype-train Christina - Top tier organization and communication skills, detail oriented and debugging skills

 ### How can you best utilize these strengths in the execution of your project?